pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/README.md

 ![](/assets/4a.png)

-All of these will be made available to the researchers in a way that will not require any kind of expertise from them, both as locally downloadable and executable tools or as web services.

-The OpenMinTeD platform, at the current stage, supports the integration of software components wrapped for the GATE or UIMA/uimaFIT frameworks.

-To be fully compatible with OpenMinTeD, you must provide
+If you wish to share TDM software through the OpenMinTeD platform, you must

+* provide access to an executable of the software in one of the ways specified in the next sections, and

-* a metadata record compliant with the [OMTD-SHARE schema](/guidelines_for_providers_of_sw_resources/recommended_schema_for_sw_resources.md), at least at the minimal level,
+* register the software in the OpenMinTeD registry with a metadata record compliant with the  [OMTD-SHARE schema](/guidelines_for_providers_of_sw_resources/recommended_schema_for_sw_resources.md), at least at the minimal level.

-* the software in an executable form, by uploading it in a compressed file or providing a link to a URL location from which it can be directly accessed \(i.e. not a landing page\).
+Furthermore, to ensure that your components are interoperable with components implemented with other frameworks or technologies and can thus can be used in “mixed” workflows, they must either support \(i.e. produce & consume\) data in [XML Metadata Interchange \(XMI\)](http://www.omg.org/spec/XMI/) format or you should provide appropriate readers and writers for converting XMI messages from and to the components’ format.